skx/markdownshare/README.md

 # markdownshare

-This is a golang port of the MarkdownShare.com site.
+This is a golang port of the MarkdownShare.com site, which has been updated (in a hurry) to store all uploads upon the filesystem, beneath `./store`.

+This will be improved in the future, as will the missing test-cases.

+More useful content will appear in this `README.md` file over time.

 ## Rate-Limiting

 All the HTTP-handlers are wrapped, via `Context`, to perform rate-limiting.

-This is either evil, or a useful safe-guard depending on whether you hit it or not.
+This is either terrible, or a useful safe-guard depending on whether you hit it or not.

 See the various `X-RateLimit` headers in the response to see if you're affected.